 1. Make peace with your romantic past

-To become aware of your barriers, ask yourself two key questions: what did the other take away from me when he left (self-esteem, spontaneity, joy, etc.)?
+To become aware of your barriers, ask yourself two key questions: what did the other take away from me when we parted (self-esteem, spontaneity, joy, etc.)?
 And what hidden benefits did I enjoy in my previous relationships?

 2. Take your share of responsibility